-New Delhi: The Centre was asked today by the Delhi High Court to submit a status report on implementation of the government`s long-term action plan to control the outbreak of dangerous diseases like dengue in the city.
+New Delhi: The Centre was asked on Wednesday by the Delhi High Court to submit to it a report on implementation of the government`s long-term action plan to control the outbreak of dangerous diseases like dengue in the city.

-Issuing notice to government, a bench of Chief Justice D Murugesan and Justice Rajiv Sahai Endlaw sought the report from the Union Ministry of Health and posted the matter for further hearing on February 6.
+A division bench of Chief Justice D Murugesan and Justice Rajiv Sahai Endlaw sought the report within three weeks from the Union Ministry of Health and posted the matter for December 12.

-The court`s order came on a petition by advocate Gaurav Kumar Bansal seeking formation of an independent committee to monitor implementation of a long-term action plan, formulated by the Centre earlier, to combat the mosquito menace in the city.
+The court`s direction came during hearing of a petition by advocate Gaurav Kumar Bansal seeking formation of an independent committee to monitor implementation of a long-term action plan, formulated by the Centre earlier, to combat the mosquito menace in the city.

 In his plea, Bansal said, "Direct the respondents to constitute an independent committee to effectively monitor the implementation of the long-term action plan issued by the Directorate of National Vector Borne Disease Control Programme, the Ministry of Health and Family Welfare, the Government of India."